What the Bible Says About Forgiving Debt

 19 Do not charge a fellow Israelite interest, whether on money or food or anything else that may earn interest.
 20 You may charge a foreigner interest, but not a fellow Israelite, so that the Lord your God may bless you in everything you put your hand to in the land you are entering to possess.

 Exploitative debt is both wrong and dangerous.

 Ultimately, any discussion about forgiveness will ultimately circle back around to Jesus Himself.
-Through His work on the cross, He purchased forgiveness for all of us who accept Him.
-But accepting that forgiveness requires that we forgive others.
-“Forgive us our debts,” we learned to pray, “as we forgive our debtors.”
+Through His work on the cross, Jesus purchased forgiveness for all of us who accept Him.
+But accepting that forgiveness requires that we forgive others, too.

 Jesus makes this clear in the parable of the unmerciful servant, which you can find in Matthew 18:21-35.
-The whole passage is worth a read, but for the sake of time we’ll focus on verses 32-35, where the Master chastises a servant who was forgiven a huge debt, but then ruthlessly pursued a fellow servant for a paltry amount of money.
+The whole passage is worth a read, but let’s focus on verses 32-35, where the Master chastises a servant who was forgiven a huge debt, but then ruthlessly pursued a fellow servant for a small sum of money.

 32 “Then the master called the servant in.
 ‘You wicked servant,’ he said, ‘I canceled all that debt of yours because you begged me to.
 33 Shouldn’t you have had mercy on your fellow servant just as I had on you?’
 34 In anger his master handed him over to the jailers to be tortured, until he should pay back all he owed.